Pahinithi/Fashion-MNIST-Image-Classification-CNN-Deep-Learning/README.md

 <img width="1728" alt="DL08" src="https://github.com/user-attachments/assets/70f1d410-6eb8-4e5e-b071-d003e5df80fb">

-You can view the model's accuracy and loss plots in the notebook provided.

 ## Technologies Used
 - **TensorFlow/Keras** for building the CNN model.
 - **Streamlit** for creating the web application.